WCFE-TV: Challenges

 WCFE-TV is in a unique market.
 Across Lake Champlain to the east lies the city of Burlington, Vermont, home to another PBS member station: Vermont PBS.
 To the west lies Watertown, home to PBS member WPBS-TV/WNPI-DT.
 As a result, most of WCFE-TV's broadcast area viewers are served by two PBS members.
 For years, WCFE-TV has searched for a way to stand out.

 One of its solutions has been to broadcast certain various signature PBS shows at different dates and times from the national PBS schedule, much as New York City's secondary PBS outlet, WLIW has done to differentiate itself from the market's primary PBS member, WNET (which also owns WLIW).
 For example, for a number of years WCFE-TV did not broadcast PBS' Masterpiece Theatre on Sunday evenings; it would also air Wall Street Week on Saturday instead of Friday, to name but two examples.

 This practice has always been somewhat controversial amongst WCFE-TV's members, especially those who do not live in overlapping broadcast areas.
 As a result, the station has reduced the practice somewhat, and has taken to airing a number of the most popular PBS shows in pattern with the national schedule.

 WCFE-TV is the second-smallest PBS member in New York state, ahead of only WPBS/WNPI.
 However, it reaches a potential audience of 3.9 million people.
-The great majority of its audience lives in Canada; Montreal alone has 10 times as many people as the Burlington/Plattsburgh market.
+The great majority of its audience lives in Canada; Montreal alone has 10 times as many people as the Burlington–Plattsburgh market.
 Additionally, of its 8,500 members (as of August 2007), 4,500 live in Canada.
 Not only must WCFE-TV take Canadian interests into account in its programming, but its large Canadian viewership has an impact in its fundraising activities.
 It not only includes French-language elements in its fundraising efforts, but a significant portion of the proceeds from its pledge drives is in Canadian dollars.
 The station operates a separate fundraising arm for its Canadian viewers, Canadian Friends of Mountain Lake PBS.

-The fluctuations in the exchange rate between the Canadian and U.S. dollar make budgeting difficult.
-In addition, in the past decade the decrease in the value of the Canadian dollar compared to its American counterpart has meant a decrease in revenues for WCFE-TV.
-The Canadian dollar has gained ground since 2003, meaning a slight increase for WCFE-TV.

 WCFE-TV's American coverage area consists mostly of rural areas and small towns.
-The only major urban centers are Montreal and Quebec City.
+The only major urban centers are Montreal and Burlington.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed: